balabit/syslog-ng-rust-modules/README.md

 value, it's generic over the concrete implementation.

 The `insert()` method can be used to add values to the map.
-If you use handles for the insertion, actually you can put data into the map without heap allocation.
+If you use handles for the insertion, you can put data into the map without heap allocation.
-When I made this optimization available for Rust, I was able to reduce the benchmark result from `5,583 ns` to `4,717 ns` (parsing of `loggen's` output message).
+When I made this optimization available for Rust, I was able to reduce the benchmark result from `5,583 ns` to `4,717 ns` (parsing `loggen's` output message).

 You can find the code of the regex parser here: https://github.com/ihrwein/regex-parser